 Taking his recent form into account, Cummins is sure to go down as a ‘legend’ when he hangs up his boots.
 But that is a long time away, and for now, all we can wish is to see International Cricket back and the best Test bowler showing his magic with the cherry in his hand.

-- Top 10: Most Wickets in Death Overs in T20 Internationals
+- Top 10: Most ‘Man of the Match’ Awards in T20 Internationals